Transcendental Meditation Criticism: Unpacking the Myths and Realities Behind the Practice

 TM often feels more like a business than a spiritual journey.
 It’s all about those expensive classes.
 I mean, $1,000 for a course?
 That’s a hefty price tag for a bit of zen!
 High fees can turn a practice that claims to bring peace into something only the well-heeled can afford.
 Who wouldn’t feel a bit excluded after seeing those dollar signs?
 Accessibility takes a hit, and the philosophy behind TM seems overshadowed by the financial barrier.
 It’s frustrating, especially when peace of mind should be free, or at least affordable—a little yoga in your bank account, not a heart attack!

-Related articles you may like: Transform Your Mind: Discover the Benefits of Zen Meditation Classes
+Related articles you may like: Explore Serenity: Experience the Benefits of a Mindful Walking Retreat

 Influence on New Age Movements